Gerenciar eventos de toque em um ViewGroup

 if (Math.abs(deltaX) > mSlop) {

-// A swipe occurred, do something
+// A swipe occurs, do something.

 }